DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

-\paragraph{Leveraging and reshaping existing compilation heuristics.} \system deliberately builds on the existing compilation stack, such as Qiskit, rather than introducing a bespoke compiler.
-Modern quantum transpilers implement sophisticated heuristic algorithms, such as SABRE-style SWAP-based routing~\cite{Li2019,Zou2024}, that represent the current state of practice for NISQ devices.
-However, these heuristics are fundamentally local and operate over a large combinatorial search space when exposed to full-chip coupling maps.
-On contemporary processors with over one hundred qubits, this global search space can induce undesirable behaviour: routing paths may traverse low-quality or high-crosstalk couplers simply because they offer shorter topological distance, or the heuristic may become trapped in locally optimal SWAP patterns shaped by irrelevant portions of the chip.
+\system deliberately builds on existing compilation stacks, such as Qiskit, rather than introducing a bespoke compiler.
+Modern quantum transpilers, such as SABRE-style SWAP-based routing~\cite{Li2019,Zou2024}, implement sophisticated heuristic algorithms.
+However, these fundamentally local heuristics operating over the large combinatorial search space of the latest hundred-qubit scale NISQ processors can produce undesirable behaviour: traversing low-quality/high-crosstalk couplers simply because they offer shorter topological distance, or becoming trapped in locally optimal SWAP patterns.

 Subgraph restriction reshapes this optimisation problem rather than replacing it.
-By limiting the coupling map to $G_R$, \system enforces a \emph{quality-aware prior}: QVM regions are explicitly selected because they contain high-fidelity couplers and relatively homogeneous noise characteristics.
-At the same time, the reduced graph substantially shrinks the search space faced by the routing heuristic.
-This reduction can improve both compilation stability and solution quality, as the heuristic no longer explores detours through noisy or interference-prone areas of the chip.
+By limiting the coupling map to $G_R$, \system enforces a \emph{quality-aware prior}.
+At the same time, the reduced graph can improve both compilation stability and the routing heuristic's solution quality by ensuring that it does not explore noisy or interference-prone areas of the chip.
 In effect, region-level compilation transforms a difficult global optimisation problem into a smaller, better-conditioned local one, allowing existing heuristics to perform closer to their intended operating regime.